-FACULTY OVERVIEW: The Future Studies Program is globally unique in that it brings together some of the most prominent thinkers and fascinating scholars across far-reaching fields of inquiry.
+FACULTY OVERVIEW: The Future Studies Program is globally unique in that it brings together some of the most prominent, fascinating thinkers across far-reaching fields of inquiry.

 PROGRAM DIRECTOR / PROFESSOR

-JASON MOHAGHEGH (Ph.D.
+JASON B. MOHAGHEGH (Ph.D.
 Columbia University) is Associate Professor of Comparative Literature and Philosophy at Babson College.
 He has been an invited keynote speaker in major cities and universities across the world and is a pre-eminent author in multiple fields.
 His work explores rising cultural and intellectual movements across both Eastern and Western societies.
-He has published nine books to date--including The Chaotic Imagination (Palgrave, 2010); Inflictions: The Writing of Violence (Bloomsbury, 2012); The Radical Unspoken (Routledge, 2013); Insurgent, Poet, Mystic, Sectarian: The Four Masks of an Eastern Postmodernism (SUNY, 2014), and his latest volumes titled Omnicide: Mania, Fatalism, and the Future-In-Delirium (MIT Press/Urbanomic /Sequence, 2019) and Night: A Philosophy of the After-Dark (Zero Books, 2020).
-He is also Director of Transdisciplinary Studies for the New Centre for Research & Practice, co-editor of the Suspensions Book Series (Bloomsbury), and founder of the 5th Disappearance Lab.
-Dr. Mohaghegh's scholarly focus covers far-reaching concepts of chaos, illusion, violence, disappearance, language and silence, psychoanalysis and madness, apocalyptic and futuristic theory.
+He has written and published nine books to date--including The Chaotic Imagination (Palgrave, 2010); Inflictions: The Writing of Violence (Bloomsbury, 2012); The Radical Unspoken: Silence in Eastern and Western Thought (Routledge, 2013); Insurgent, Poet, Mystic, Sectarian: The Four Masks of an Eastern Postmodernism (SUNY, 2014), Omnicide: Mania, Fatalism, and the Future-In-Delirium (MIT Press/Urbanomic /Sequence, 2019), and Night: A Philosophy of the After-Dark (Zero Books, 2020).
+His most recent two books are Omnicide Volume II: Mania, Doom, and the Future-In-Deception (2023) and Night Volume II: A Philosophy of the Last World.
+He is also Programmer of the Transdisciplinary Studies Program for the New Centre for Research & Practice, co-editor of the Suspensions Book Series (Bloomsbury), and founder of the 5th Disappearance Lab.
+Dr. Mohaghegh's scholarly focus covers far-reaching concepts of chaos, illusion, violence, disappearance, darkness, language and silence, psychoanalysis and madness, apocalyptic thought, and futuristic theory.

 Fields: Comparative Literature, Philosophy, Psychoanalysis